Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 7. Saddle.
 It is fixed on, which is installed in the middle tube of the frame.

-Bicycle working units (on the example of a hybrid)
+Working components of a bicycle (using the example of a hybrid)

 Tools for work